 Message-passing algorithms are among the most important network communication algorithms.
 Over the years, a wide variety of message-passing algorithms have been invented for different types of communication networks [1-10].
-Here, we focus on message-passing algorithms for "mobile" networks.
+Here, we focus only on algorithms for "mobile" networks.